Marvin Jones Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Against the Colts, Jones has averaged 53 receiving yards per game over his three career matchups, 6.5 more than his over/under for Sunday's game.
+- Jones has averaged 53 receiving yards per game over his three career matchups against the Colts, 6.5 more than his over/under in Sunday's game.

-- Jones has caught a touchdown pass versus the Colts once, and had multiple TDs in that game.
+- Jones has caught a touchdown pass against the Colts once, and had multiple TDs in that game.

 - Note: Jones' stats vs. Colts date back to 2016.

-- The Colts have the NFL's 18th-ranked pass defense this season, surrendering 248.8 yards per game through the air.
+- The 248.8 yards per game the Colts are allowing through the air makes them the NFL's 18th-ranked pass defense.

-- The Colts have given up 30 touchdowns through the air (1.9 per game).
-They are 30th in the league in that category.
+- The Colts have surrendered 30 touchdowns through the air (1.9 per game).
+They are 30th in the NFL in that category.

 Recent Performances

-- Against the Patriots last week, Jones was targeted six times and totaled 46 yards on two receptions.
+- Against the Patriots last week, Jones was targeted six times and racked up 46 yards on two receptions.

+- Jones has 12 catches on 23 targets for 134 yards over his last three outings, averaging 44.7 yards per game.

 Jones' Jacksonville Teammates